fgaravaglia/MarsRoverAPI/README.md

 - _IDrivingService_: it exposes capabilities related to Driving system; example: give proper command to rover
 - _ISettingService_: it exposes capabilities to get or update settings of driving system
-- _IDataService_: it exposes capabilities to set proper data, used by systme, like set obstacles that rover has to manage
+- _IDataService_: it exposes capabilities to set proper data, used by systme, like set obstacles that rover has to manage The driving system (if the mode is set to "Spherical") can convert the position in spherical coordinates.

 ### Coordinates
 the commands to the rover can be specified in a "human being" format: